hassenius/terraform-module-icp-deploy/README.md

 ### Versions and changes
+#### 2.3.4
+- Create backup copy of original config.yaml to keep options and comments
+- Support nested dictionaries when parsing `icp_configuration` to convert true/false strings to booleans

 #### 2.3.3
 - Fix empty icp-master list issue when using icp-host-groups
 - Fix issue with docker package install from nfs source